Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 \subsubsection{A test theory based on low-energy effective field theory}

-The restriction to pure kinematics has the merit to allow us to establish constraints that are applicable to a relatively large class of quantum-gravity scenarios (different formulations of dynamics would still be subject to the relevant constraints), but it also restricts severely the type of experimental contexts that one can analyze.
+The restriction to pure kinematics has the merit to allow us to establish constraints that are applicable to a relatively large class of quantum-spacetime scenarios (different formulations of dynamics would still be subject to the relevant constraints), but it also restricts severely the type of experimental contexts that can be considered, since it is only in rare instances (and only to some extent) that one can qualify an analysis as purely kinematical.
 The desire to be able to analyze a wider class of experimental contexts is therefore providing motivation for the development of test theories more ambitious than the PKV0 test theory, with at least some elements of dynamics.
-This is of course completely reasonable, as long as one proceeds with awareness of the fact that, in light of the situation on the theory side, for test theories adopting a given description of dynamics there is a risk that we may eventually find out that none of the quantum-gravity approaches which are being pursued is reflected in the test theory.
+This is of course rather reasonable, as long as one proceeds with awareness of the fact that, in light of the situation on the theory side, for test theories adopting a given description of dynamics there is a risk that we may eventually find out that none of the quantum-gravity approaches which are being pursued is reflected in the test theory.

-When planning to devise a test theory that includes the possibility to describe dynamics of course the first natural candidate (not withstanding the concerns reviewed in Subsection~III.B.1) is the framework of low-energy effective quantum field theory.
-In this subsection I want to discuss a test theory which is indeed based on low-energy effective field theory, and has emerged primarily from the analysis reported in Ref.~\cite{rob} (which is rooted in part in the earlier Ref.~\cite{gampul}).
-This test theory explores the possibility of a linear-in-$L_p$ modification of the dispersion relation
+When planning to devise a test theory that includes the possibility to describe dynamics of course the first natural candidate (not withstanding the concerns reviewed in Subsection~3.2.1) is the framework of low-energy effective quantum field theory.
+In this subsection I want to discuss a test theory which is indeed based on low-energy effective field theory, and has emerged primarily\footnote{While Myers and Pospelov have the merit of alerting the community to several opportunities and issues within a simple model, we now understand that many of these aspects uncovered through their simple model (such as birefringence) are common aspects of a more general class of field-theory models with rotationally invariant operators of odd dimension (see, {\it e.g.}, Ref.~\cite{kosteEM}).} from the analysis reported by Myers and Pospelov in Ref.~\cite{rob}.
+Motivated mainly by the perspective of Loop Quantum Gravity advocated in Ref.~\cite{gampul}, this test theory explores the possibility of a linear-in-$L_p$ modification of the dispersion relation

-{\it i.e.} the case $n=1$ of Eq.~(\ref{displeadbisNEW}).
-The implications of introducing this dispersion relation within the framework of low-energy quantum field theory have been explored in some detail both for fermions and photons.
-It became quickly clear that in such a setup universality cannot be assumed, since one must at least accommodate a polarization dependence for photons: in the field-theoretic setup it turns out that when right-circular polarized photons satisfy the dispersion relation $E^2 \simeq p^2 + \eta_\gamma p^3$ then necessarily left-circular polarized photons satisfy the ``opposite sign" dispersion relation $E^2 \simeq p^2 - \eta_\gamma p^3$.
-The analysis~\cite{rob} of spin-$1/2$ particles does not lead to an analogous helicity dependence, but rather invites one to introduce two independent parameters $\eta_+$ and $\eta_-$ to characterize the modification of the dispersion relation for electrons.